 Lastly, we can’t forget about where you’ll stay.
-Choose an accommodation like the Phipps Inn (the 1800s Victorian home of the late railroad-baron-turned-philanthropist Mr. Phipps), or any of the trusted hotels up “on the hill,” as the locals call it.
+Choose an accomodation like the Phipps Inn (the 1800s Victorian home of the late railroad baron turned philanthropist Mr. Phipps), or any of the trusted hotels up “on the hill,” as the locals call it.

 Use our Fall Color Report to see live fall color conditions — it’ll help you time your Hudson adventure for the most colorful moments.